 Here are some ways images get used:

-- by populating slideshows/slides within a presentation or other webinar, providing attribution to the source;
+- In slideshows/slides within a presentation or other webinar, providing attribution to the source

 - This is a comprehensive guide on how to credit images.
 The rules for Facebook images are simple: if you post an image with copyright material, i.e., not yours, make sure you give credit to the owner.